Utopia (book): Influence

 Some theorists argue that More created Utopia as purposefully idealistic, similar to Plato’s Republic or Laws, which are major sources More draws from in Utopia.
 The specificities of More’s idealistic versus pragmatic approach to socialism has been debated by many scholars.

 An applied example of More's Utopia can be seen in Vasco de Quiroga's implemented society in Michoacán, Mexico, which was directly inspired by More's work.
 This began with the Hospitals of Santa Fe, which served as a safe-haven for Indigenous people.
 Quiroga's society mirrored Utopia in a few obvious ways: the lands of the "hospital towns" were regarded as communal property, inhabitants were encouraged to learn a manual trade alongside the main trade of agriculture, workdays were only six hours long, and profits were distributed equally among the people.

 During the opening scene in the film A Man for All Seasons, Utopia is mentioned in a conversation.
 The alleged amorality of England's priests is compared to that of the more highly principled behaviour of the fictional priests in More's Utopia when characters observe that "In this country, every second bastard born is fathered by a priest.
 In Utopia that could never be.
 Why?
 There, the priests are very holy.
 Therefore very few."

 In 2006, the artist Rory Macbeth inscribed all 40,000 words on the side of an old electricity factory in Norwich, England.

 The fantastic voyage genre owes to Lucian's A True Story; in his lifetime More was better known as a translator of Lucian's satires, with Erasmus, than for Utopia.

-In 2023 movie Doraemon: Nobita's Sky Utopia, Nobita asks Doraemon to find a fantasy land where people live happily after school without pain or conflict.

-The main character of the 2024 video game Metaphor: ReFantazio carries a fantasy book, written by a character called More, which closely resembles the society described in Utopia.
+In the anime movie Doraemon: Nobita's Sky Utopia it deals with the consequences of the Utopia.